LeoWanty/aware-npc-chat/README.md

 5. Run `uv sync` then `uv pip install -e .`
 6. Set up your secrets (like HF_read_token), see example list in the `.example.env` file.
 7. Run the app with `uv run src/app.py`

+## Build a knowledge base from a fandom website